 OpenDSA materials include many visualizations and interactive exercises.
-Our primary philosophy is that students learn this material best when they engage them material and then practice it until they have demonstrated their proficiency.
-This page shows a sampling of screenshots (and if you click on a screenshot, you will be taken to the actual artifact).
+Our philosophy is that students learn this material best when they engage the material and then practice it until they have demonstrated their proficiency.
+This page shows a sampling of screenshots (if you click on a screenshot, you will be taken to the actual artifact).
 In the same way, a given visualization or exercise could be incorporated individually into an instructor's own web pages.

 - Here is an example book instance that shows off some of the most polished material.

 - Here is an example book instance for a typical Data Structures and Algorithms course taken after a traditional CS2 course.

 - Here is a book instance that shows all of the exisiting modules, including ones that are not fully ready for classroom use.